vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 * 1 tablet of ibuprofen 800 mg

+### No more further notes

+I expect to take the medications with every meal.
+I'll continue to update the table at the beginning of this section with my number consumed and latest consumption, but will stop recording notes for each round of medication consumption as it's predictable and repetitive.

 ## Food

-### Cool liquid foods for dinner on 2023-07-05 around 8 PM to 9 PM
+### Cool liquid food for dinner on 2023-07-05 around 8 PM to 9 PM

 I had a slow dinner with cool liquid foods on 2023-07-05 starting a little before 8 PM and ending a little after 9 PM.
 This was my first